code-not-found/code-not-found.github.io/_posts/cxf/2014-09-21-jaxws-cxf-log-request-response-soap-messages-logback.md

 # Logback Configuration

 Logback can be configured either programmatically or with a configuration script expressed in XML or Groovy format.
-For this example a configuration script in XML is used as shown below.
+For this example, a configuration script in XML is used as shown below.
 The script will write all logging events to a single file except for the request and response SOAP messages that will be written to a different file.

 After defining some properties that contain the layout pattern and file names, two appenders are configured to write logging events to a rolling file.
 The first file <var>jaxws-jetty-cxf-logging.log</var> will contain all log events except for the ones emitted by the CXF logging interceptors as these are going to be written to <var>jaxws-jetty-cxf-logging-ws.log</var>.

 The last section contains the different loggers and the level at which information is logged.
 The log level of the <var>'org.apache.cxf.services'</var> logger needs to be set to INFO in order to activate the SOAP logging events.
-In addition the <var>'WS_LOG_FILE'</var> appender needs to be referenced in order to write the SOAP logging events to a different file.
+In addition, the <var>'WS_LOG_FILE'</var> appender needs to be referenced in order to write the SOAP logging events to a different file.

 Note the <var>'additivity="false"'</var> parameter which makes sure the log events are not written to appenders attached to its ancestors (in this case <var>'APP_LOG_FILE'</var>).